gabrielfreiberg/grunt-fswatch-webdav-extended/README.md

 # grunt-fswatch-webdav-extended

-> Extending functionality from grunt-fswatch-webdav.
+> Livereloads files local file changes into a WebDav configuration.
+Extending functionality from grunt-fswatch-webdav.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`